Oggou/Cartographer/README.md

 # Cartographer
-mapping of pulsar timing arrays into theh CMBR
+mapping of pulsar timing arrays into the CMBR